-Medical Professional/Hospital Professional
+Medical Professional/ Hospital Professional

-For FY2020 the system purchased claims-made policies with various companies with Berkley Med being the lead carrier.
-We retain a \$11 million per occurrence retention, with a \$5/\$5 million "buffer/inner aggregate" layer, and no aggregate stop loss protection.
-For any claim or claims that exceed the \$11 million self-insurance retention the system assumes the financial responsibility for up to an additional \$5 million.
-Should the system exhaust the \$5 million inner aggregate, Berkley and the other companies will cover claims costs for any remaining claims that exceed \$11 million.
+For FY2022 the system purchased claims-made policies with various companies with Berkley Med as the lead carrier.
+We retain an \$11 million per occurrence retention, with a \$9 million per occurrence /\$15 million inner aggregate layer.
+Should the system exhaust the \$15 million inner aggregate, Berkley and the other companies will cover claims costs above the self-insured retention.
 We annually review self-insured retention levels with our consulting actuary, Milliman, to ensure the cost of risk transfer is less than the cost to assume the financial risk within the self-insurance fund.

 Total limits of liability purchased are \$95 million above the self-insured retention, with Berkley providing \$15 million.
-Medical Protective, Sompo, Markel, XL Bermuda, TDC, and Arch Specialty provide the remaining \$80 million of liability coverage.
+Sompo, Medical Protective, Markel, TDC, Arch Specialty, and Cap Specialty provide the remaining \$80 million of liability coverage.
 Defense costs are not included within the layers of commercial insurance coverage.